base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/blockchain-providers.md

 ### Wallet Providers

-Many wallets, including Coinbase Wallet and Metamask, inject an Ethereum provider into the browser, as defined in [EIP-1193].
+Many wallets, including Coinbase Wallet and MetaMask, inject an Ethereum provider into the browser, as defined in [EIP-1193].
 The injected provider is accessible via `window.ethereum`.

 Under the hood, these are also just JSON RPC providers.
 Similar to public providers, they are rate-limited.